toddcf/skywatcher/README.md

 - CURRENT.HTML:
   - Make input fields taller.
 - FORECAST.HTML:
+  - Fix background AND FOOTER so it continues when a 16-day forecast needs to scroll down.
   - Make input fields taller.
 - Remove all code that is no longer used.
 - Add mobile responsiveness.